 Do you love history and imperial sights and want to travel to a new cultural destination, while also having fun at the same time?
-Then Vienna is a great option for you!
-The city has a mix of a variety of travel styles and activities for any type of traveler, and to help out I will share with you some of the best things to do in Vienna below!
+Then Vienna, the capital of Austria, is a great option for you!
+The city has something to offer to any type of traveler, and to help out I will share with you some of the best things to do in Vienna below!

 If you are not sure about the destination and are asking yourself what is Vienna known for – there are many different ways of answering this!
 You may start with their cozy coffee houses or their impressive imperial sights but don’t forget about their well-kept historical garden, their nice wine taverns and more!

-Now, without further ado, let me share with you the greatest tips on where to go in Vienna and which attractions to include for the best itinerary:
+Now, without further ado, let me share with you the greatest tips on where to go in Vienna and which attractions to include for an unforgettable itinerary:

 - 1. Start your trip by visiting St. Stephen’s Cathedral

 - 2. Visit cool spots in Vienna on a walking tour

 - 3. Take a ride on the Vienna Sightseeing Bus

 - 4. Visit Hofburg Palace